jookyboi/jquery.delayedsearch/README.md

 # Options

-* delay (int): The number of milliseconds to wait after the user has stopped typing before calling the function
+* delay (int): Number of milliseconds to wait after the user has stopped typing before calling the function
-* call (function): The function to call after the delay
+* call (function): Function to call after the delay

 # Events